-The Refugee Studies Centre will host this international conference to reflect on the role that Refugee Studies can play in the world
+The Refugee Studies Centre hosted this international conference to reflect on the role that Refugee Studies can play in the world

 RSC Conference 2017